Skip to content

 )

-define_schema(schema, target_db_config, recreate_schema=False)
+define_schema(manifest, target_db_config, recreate_schema=False)

 Define schema in the target database.